 Check weather predictions:

-Colorado’s known for its wild, rapidly changing weather patterns and, in summer, it’s no different.
-It can be sunny and 70 degrees one minute, then storming or possibly even snowing if you’re at high altitudes the next.
+Colorado’s known for its wild, rapidly changing weather patterns.
+It can be sunny and 70 degrees one minute, then suddenly storming or possibly even snowing — no matter the season — especially if you’re at high altitudes.
 With this in mind, it’s important to seek out hourly predictions (for where you’re going, not just where you’re coming from) with the National Weather Service.

 “Just because it is warm and sunny in Denver doesn’t mean you should wear shorts and a tank top to the backcountry,” Ziccardi added.
 “Understand that the temperature drops 4 degrees for every 1,000 feet of elevation gain.”